 Thursday Clean and Clear

-The next scheduled session is Thursday 23 November, 10 – 12.
+The next scheduled session is Thursday 18 January, 10 – 12 (the forecast is too unpromising for this week).
 Wear appropriate footwear and clothes.
 Tools and gloves are available, or bring your own.
 The car park is the first turn off the roundabout leading to the river bridge at Landore – see the Map page.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.

 Many thanks to Keep Wales Tidy for the grant for tools and continuing support for our Litter Pick and Clearance days.

 Geocachers and KWT – Be Tidy Month

 On Sunday 24 September the Friends of White Rock and the Geocachers held a litter pick and clearance as part of Keep Wales Tidy’s annual Be Tidy Month – www.keepwalestidy.cymru/betidy.